tongni1975/spark-nlp/docs/en/annotators.md

     - `getUseContrib()`: Getter for Whether to use contrib LSTM Cells.
     - `getValidationSplit()`: Getter to choose the proportion of training dataset to be validated against the model on each Epoch.
     - `getVerbose()`: Getter for Level of verbosity during training.
+    - `getLazyAnnotator()`: Whether `NER DL` used as LazyAnnotator or not. **LazyAnnotator** is a Param in Annotators allows them to stand idle in the Pipeline and do nothing.
+Can be called by other Annotators in a `RecursivePipeline`.

 > **Note:** Please check [here](graph.md) in case you get an **IllegalArgumentException** error with a description such as: